data-ens/data-ens.github.io/seminar.md

 These seminars are made possible by the support of the [CFM-ENS Chair "_Modèles et Sciences des Données_"](https://data-ens.github.io).

-You can check the list of the following seminars bellow and the [list of past seminars](../past/).
+You can check the list of the next seminars below and the [list of past seminars](../past/).

 Videos of some of the past seminars [are available online](https://www.youtube.com/channel/UCAhx5LLlJDi8pTLI2EICKjQ/videos).